nniiicc/LIS-598-DC2-Sp2020/docs/04-DataIntegration.md

 1. Modeling data content
 2. Determining Observation Depth
-3. Determining Variable Homogeneity
+3. Determining Variable Homogeneity (its at this stage we start to formalize our integration goals)

-Once these tasks were complete we looked at practical ways to combine two tables, including horizontal and vertical integrations.
+Once these tasks were complete we looked at practical ways to combine two tables, including horizontal and vertical integration.
+We also were introduced to the magic of `dplyr` in performing simple data integrations.

 ## Lecture
 Forthcoming